 If you are a member of an organization or a business: Ask your administrator to reset your password.
 Each administrator can reset the passwords of other users and admins.
-If you want to make sure to never lose your Premium account, it's best to have at least two administrators.
+If you want to make sure to never lose your paid account, it's best to have at least two administrators.

 Recovery code is available

 Your recovery code is your personal code to resetting your account.
 If you did write it down when you created your account, you can reset your password or second factor using your personal recovery code by clicking on More > Lost account access on the login page.

 You can view and also update your recovery code in Settings > Login.
 You can also find more information on this secure reset feature on our blog.

 With 2FA enabled, you will need 2 out of 3 to reset your Tutanota account:

 Click here to reset your password.
 You will need your second factor (if 2FA enabled) and your recovery code.